 - These are the Edible eyeball sprinkles I used for this recipe

-P.S- these monster sugar cookies can actually be made with virtually any flavor!
+P.S.- these monster sugar cookies can actually be made with virtually any flavor!
 As you will see in the recipe, I used a different amount of powder for each flavor, so you will have to experiment with the quantity of powder for other flavors.

 This step is crucial to incorporate air and structure into vegan cookies.
 You'll want to cream the butter and sugar together using a standing mixer or electric mixer until super fluffy.

-To make this recipe as easy as possible I recommend making a big batch of vegan sugar cookie dough first.
 Then, split it into three separate bowls and mix the powder into each bowl by hand.
 It makes for less cleanup and is the most efficient way to make these cookies!

-Chill dough for at least 1 hour
+Chill dough for at least 30 minutes

 There are two reasons this is important:

 - It actually makes the cookie sweeter!
-As the cookies sit the sugar absorbs some moisture from the dough and makes for a better flavored cookie.
+As the cookies sit the sugar absorbs some moisture from the dough and makes for a better-flavored cookie.

-- After chilling the bowls of dough, remove from the fridge and form each flavor of dough into 12-15 small dough balls that are about 20 grams each (or around 1 Tbsp).
+- After chilling the bowls of dough, remove from the fridge and form each flavor of dough into 12 small dough balls that are about 20 grams each (or around 1 Tbsp).

 - Take three balls (one of each color) and press together.
 Then, gently roll the balls together into one larger ball between your palms.